-- Your golf game – when and how do you use your irons?
+- Your golf game – When and how do you use your irons?
 Are longer irons, mid-irons or short irons most important to you?
 What clubs do you use the most often?

 - Irons aren’t just for hitting – consider how your pick will help you chip, pitch around the greens as well as full shots.

 - Wedges – forgiving irons are great for longer shots, but the wide, chunky soles can make them cumbersome when chipping.
-This can be overcome by buying a seperate sand wedge and gap wedge.
+This can be overcome by buying a separate sand wedge and gap wedge.